Jian-wei-peng/Jian-wei-peng.github.io/_pages/about.md

 # 🧍‍♂️ About Me

-I am a Research Assistant at the Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences, working with [Prof. Houde Dai](https://people.ucas.edu.cn/~dhd?language=en).
-My research focuses on robotics, specifically in the areas of planning, control, and social awareness for human-following robots.
-I am currently dedicated to developing user-aware control strategies that enable robots to follow or accompany users while respecting their social space.
-My ultimate goal is to create a socially-aware human-following robot system that adheres to social norms and demonstrates reliable intelligence in assisting humans.
+I am currently a Research Assistant at the Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences, working with [Prof. Houde Dai](https://people.ucas.edu.cn/~dhd?language=en).
+I am about to pursue a Ph.D. in Control Science and Engineering at the Department of Electronics and Electrical Engineering, Southern University of Science and Technology (SUSTech), under the supervision of [Prof. Jiankun Wang](https://jkwang1992.github.io/) and [Prof. Hong Zhang](https://rcvlab.eee.sustech.edu.cn/authors/hong_zhang/).
 Previously, I received my B.S. degree in Automation from Huaqiao University, Xiamen, China, in 2020, where I was recognized as an outstanding graduate.
 In the same year, I secured direct admission to the graduate program at the University of Chinese Academy of Sciences, with the Fujian Institute of Research on the Structure of Matter, Chinese Academy of Sciences as my academic training unit.
 In 2023, I earned my M.S. degree in Control Engineering from the University of Chinese Academy of Sciences.

+My research focuses on robotics, specifically in the areas of planning, control, and social awareness for human-following robots.
+I am currently dedicated to developing user-aware control strategies that enable robots to follow or accompany users while respecting their social space.
+My ultimate goal is to create a socially-aware Robot Person Following system that adheres to social norms and demonstrates reliable intelligence in assisting humans.

 # 🔥 News
-- *2024.09*: &nbsp; One paper is accepted by Biomimetic Intelligence and Robotics (*ESCI, EI*).
-- *2024.08*: &nbsp; We won the **Best Prototype Award** in the Technology Category at i-CREATe 2024.
 - *2024.05*: &nbsp; Presenting our work at ICRA 2024 in Yokohama, Japan.
 My first oral presentation in my academic career !!! 🎉🎉
 - *2024.02*: &nbsp; One paper is accepted by ICRA 2024.
-- *2023.11*: &nbsp; One paper is accepted by 2023 China Automation Conference (CAC).
-- *2023.10*: &nbsp; One paper is accepted by Robot (*EI, Chinese Core Periodicals*).
 - *2023.08*: &nbsp; My second-authored paper received the **Best Conference Paper Finalist** at 2023 International Conference on Cognitive Systems and Signal Processing (ICCSIP 2023).
 - *2023.06*: &nbsp; One paper is accepted by IROS 2023.
 - *2023.06*: &nbsp; I received my M.S. degree !!! 🎉🎉
-- *2022.12*: &nbsp; I received a funding from the **Future Talent Support Programme of the Shanghai Branch of the Chinese Academy of Sciences**.
+- *2022.12*: &nbsp; I received a funding from the Future Talent Support Programme of the Shanghai Branch of the Chinese Academy of Sciences.
 - *2022.11*: &nbsp; I received the **National Scholarship**.
-- *2022.06*: &nbsp; One paper is accepted by Journal of System Simulation (*Chinese Core Periodicals*).
-- *2020.10*: &nbsp; One paper is accepted by Robot (*EI, Chinese Core Periodicals*).

 # 📝 Publications